Expand the category you’re interested in to read the installation instructions.

 4. Gutter connector installation

-Remember to apply gasket spray prior to installing the STAL SGS gutter fittings.
-Next, you should properly trim both ends of the gutter so that their edges fit precisely into each other.
+Remember to apply gasket spray prior to installing the STEEL SGS gutter fittings.
+Next, properly trim both ends of the gutter so that their edges fit precisely into each other.
 This will ensure the stability of the entire structure.
-In the next step, a union should be placed on the connected ends of the gutter to form a permanent and watertight connection.
-You must follow the proper sequence of installation steps to correctly place the connector:
+Then, place a union on the connected ends of the gutter to form a permanent and watertight connection.

-- Fit the connector from the bottom, evenly, so that the gutter radii are firmly in contact with the radii of the connector.
+- Fit the connector from the bottom, evenly, so that the gutter radii are firmly in contact with the connector radii.

-- Press the rear parts of the gutters (so that the rear bottom of the gutter settles in the connector).
-The gutter connector must be tightened so that the opening in the connector is flush with the rear part of the gutter.
+- Press the rear parts of the gutters so the back sits correctly.
+The connector must be flush with the rear of the gutter.

 - Bend the rear ears of the fitting against the gutter bead.